CardiacModelling/hERGRapidCharacterisation/README.md

 # Rapid characterisation of hERG channel kinetics

-This repository contains all data, code and figures for the papers "Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system" and "Rapid characterisation of hERG channel kinetics II: temperature dependence".
+This repository contains all data, code and figures for the papers "*Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system*" and "*Rapid characterisation of hERG channel kinetics II: temperature dependence*".

 ### Main results

-[room-temperature-only](./room-temperature-only): Results of *Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system*
+[room-temperature-only](./room-temperature-only): Results of "*Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system*".

-[temperature-dependency](./temperature-dependency): Results of *Rapid characterisation of hERG channel kinetics II: temperature dependence*
+[temperature-dependency](./temperature-dependency): Results of "*Rapid characterisation of hERG channel kinetics II: temperature dependence*".

-[syn-room-temperature-only](./syn-room-temperature-only): Synthetic data studies supporting *Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system*
+[syn-room-temperature-only](./syn-room-temperature-only): Synthetic data studies supporting "*Rapid characterisation of hERG channel kinetics I: using an automated high-throughput system*".

 ### Code